-&lt;sup>1 Collective bargaining agreements and company agreements can include improvements to these rights.
+&lt;sup>1Collective bargaining agreements and company agreements can include improvements to these rights.

-- The right to termination of the employment contract at the demand of the employee who has to leave their place of work for ever as a consequence of suffering gender-based violence. - Work absences or lack of punctuality due to the physical or psychological situation caused by gender-based violence will be considered justified when so determined by the social services or healthcare services. - Nullity of contract termination of female employees victims of genderbased violence who wish to exercise their right to a reduction or reorganization of their working hours, geographical mobility, change of their place of work or suspension of the contract under the terms and conditions recognised under the Workers' Statute. - Nullity of disciplinary dismissal in the case of female employees for exercising their right to a reduction or reorganization of their working hours, geographical mobility, change of their place of work or suspension of the contract under the terms and conditions recognised under the Worker's Statute.
+- The right to a reduction of the working day with a proportional reduction in salary or the reorganisation of working time by rescheduling the hours, working flexi-time or through other forms of organising the working time used in the respective company, so that women can effectively enforce their protection and their right to integral social assistance.
+These rights may be exercised in the terms that for these specific cases are established in the collective agreements or in the agreements between the company and the legal representatives of the workers, or in accordance with the agreement between the company and the workers affected. - Right to geographic mobility: women who are forced to leave their place of work where they have been employed in order to ensure their protection of the right to integral social assistance shall have preferential rights to occupy another position in the same or equivalent professional group or category that the company has at any of its premises.
+The company shall retain their jobs during the first 6 months. - The right to the suspension of the employment contract at the demand of the employee who has to leave their place of work as a consequence of suffering gender-based violence, with the retention of the position. - The right to termination of the employment contract at the demand of the employee who has to leave their place of work for ever as a consequence of suffering gender-based violence. - Right to carry out their work totally or partially remotely or to stop doing it if this is the established system, always in both cases that this modality of provision of services is compatible with the position and functions performed by the person.
+These rights may be exercised in the terms that for these specific cases are established in the collective agreements or in the agreements between the company and the legal representatives of the workers, or in accordance with the agreement between the company and the workers affected. - Work absences or lack of punctuality due to the physical or psychological situation caused by gender-based violence will be considered justified when so determined by the social services or healthcare services. - Nullity of contract termination of female employees victims of gender- based violence who wish to exercise their right to a reduction or reorganization of their working hours, geographical mobility, change of their place of work or suspension of the contract under the terms and conditions recognised under the Workers' Statute. - Nullity of disciplinary dismissal in the case of female employees for exercising their right to a reduction or reorganization of their working hours, geographical mobility, change of their place of work or suspension of the contract under the terms and conditions recognised under the Worker's Statute.